cyrinux/vault-kv-search/README.md

   `> vault-kv-search --search=path secret/ sshkeys`

 - To display the secrets, and not only the vault path, use the `--showsecrets` parameter.

+- To display output as JSON use `--json` parameter.